Blog

 You might notice your hairline is beginning to recede when:

-Some hairstyles expose more of your forehead than you’re used to seeing
+• Some hairstyles expose more of your forehead than you’re used to seeing.

-You spot your hairline taking on an M-shape when washing or drying your hair (which looks like the frontal top of your head is bald with hair on the sides)
+• You spot your hairline taking on an M-shape when washing or drying your hair (which looks like the frontal top of your head is bald, with hair on the sides).

-You notice a little more scalp showing on the back of your head
+• You notice a little more scalp showing on the back of your head.

-Like a receding hairline, overall hair thinning is common.
 Roughly 31 percent of men aged 40 to 55 have some signs of vertex baldness (balding at the crown).

 If your hair looks and feels thinner, it could be the result of male pattern baldness.

 Usually, the hair on your scalp grows about six inches a year, which means you’ll gain about an inch of new hair every couple of months.
+If you notice a slower growth rate, you could be losing hair.

 A partner, friend, or barber might be able to see places on your head that you just can’t, like the crown or back of your head.
 If they see your head regularly, they’re likely to notice a change.